amorath/ThreatScraper/README.md

 Note: Building a Python executable using pyinstaller will most likely cause it to be identified as malware.
 If this is the route you want to take, you may have to exclude the created file from Microsoft Defender's scans.

 https://www.techtarget.com/searchsecurity/news/252500274/Researchers-use-PyInstaller-to-create-stealth-malware

+# ThreatScraper.cpp - Work in Progress

+I am currently attempting to convert ThreatScraper into C++ to get around the issues that Windows Defender has with compiling Python code into executables.